 As a rule of thumb, the less likely your car is to get damaged, the cheaper your insurance will be.
 Insurers ask where you keep your car when you ask for a quote because they want to know how dangerous it will be for your precious automobile.
 Modern price comparison websites use an algorithm to check your address against a database.
 Storing your car in a garage, on a drive-way, or in a locked parking lot can seriously reduce the price of your insurance.

 If you don’t have a garage to hand, there is another slightly less convenient way of bringing your insurance costs down.
 If you park your car a few streets away in a permanent rented parking space, you might be able to get cheaper quotes.
 Find out where the nearest parking spaces for hire are around your area.
 Request insurance quotes from each of the spaces.
 You might find that one of them is considered to be a far safer area than the one you currently park your car in.
+As you can see, the parking marketplace will now make it easy to identify parking spots and choose a space type, such as monthly parking San Diego.
 Always use incognito mode or disable cookies when doing this, as some websites will artificially hike prices if they see you repeatedly searching.